 Are you an interfaith couple wondering how you will get married, raise children and celebrate holidays?
 Have you “been there, done that” and have wisdom to share with others?
 Interfaith marriages are a rich opportunity to celebrate with deliberateness the beauty and complexity of multiple religious traditions in a household.
 In this four-part couples’ series, we will explore, celebrate and wrestle with this complexity – from navigating holidays, life-cycle events, services, to in-laws, communication, parenting and other issues YOU bring to the table.
 We will share victories, challenges and solutions with one another.

 Led by Rev. Eleanor Harrison Bregman, Director of Multi-Faith Initiatives at Romemu, and Peter Bregman, CEO of Bregman Parters, a writer, master coach, and certified CoreEnergetics Practitioner – and Eleanor’s partner in interfaith marriage.
 For more information, email email@example.com.

-Romemu, West End Presbyterian Church, Rivers of Living Water, the Pamsula Zen Center and the Nur Ashki Jerrahi Sufi Community will bring our diverse communities of faith together for a musical evening of prayer, song, and wisdom.
+Each year Romemu, West End Presbyterian Church, Rivers of Living Water, the Pamsula Zen Center and the Nur Ashki Jerrahi Sufi Community, bring our diverse communities of faith together for a musical evening of prayer, song, and wisdom.
 Our communities hold music at the heart of our prayer experience and believe that through our music we deepen our connection to the Holy and to one another.
-Without relinquishing the uniqueness of our faith traditions, we will explore a sacred point of meeting – what is possible when, together, we open our ears, voices, and hearts to sing a new song?
-Contact Eleanor Harrison Bregman at firstname.lastname@example.org for more information or to volunteer.
+Without relinquishing the uniqueness of our faith traditions, we explore a sacred point of meeting – what is possible when, together, we open our ears, voices, and hearts to sing a new song?
+Contact Eleanor Harrison Bregman at firstname.lastname@example.org for more information or to volunteer for Sacred Sounds 2019.